Carrel (crater)

 Carrel is a small lunar crater on the Mare Tranquillitatis.
 It has a somewhat distorted appearance, having a slight protruding bulge in the northwest rim.
 The interior is somewhat irregular, with ridges and some slumped material.
 This crater lies across a ridge in the surface of the mare.

-It was named after the Nobel-winning French scientist Alexis Carrel in 1979.
+It was named after the Nobel-winning and Nazi collaborationist French scientist Alexis Carrel in 1979.
 It was previously designated as Jansen B. The lava-flooded crater Jansen lies about to the northeast.